MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

     e.
 For your selected group, select **Deny** for the **Read & Execute** and the **Read** permission, and then click **OK** twice.

+    f.
 To confirm this configuration is working as expected, try to connect to that file directly from a browser.
 You should see the following, which will prompt the client running Office 2016 to look for the SRV record:

         **Error message 401.3: You do not have permissions to view this diectory or page using the credentials you supplied (access denied due to Access Control Lists).**

 ## Client reconfiguration by using registry edits